EliBoo/Projects/README.md

 # Projects
-THese are project ideas that I am working on
+These are project ideas that I am working on